-Payments to pharmacies for Medicaid-covered outpatient prescription drugs are set by the states.
+- Payments to pharmacies for Medicaid-covered outpatient prescription drugs are set by the states.
 For multiple source drugs, Federal reimbursements to states for the Federal share of those payments are subject to a Federal upper limit (FUL) ceiling.
 Health care reform legislation enacted in March 2010 changed the methodology by which the Centers for Medicare & Medicaid Services (CMS) calculates the FULs so that the methodology will, effective October 1, 2010, be based on the weighted average of the average manufacturer prices (AMPs) reported to the government by manufacturers of each of the therapeutically equivalent multiple source drugs.
-The legislation also, effective October 1, 2010, changes the definition of AMP to exclude sales to certain customer classes that are currently included.
+The legislation also, effective October 1, 2010, changed the definition of AMP to exclude sales to certain customer classes that are currently included.
 These changes may have the effect of reducing the Medicaid reimbursement rates for certain medications that the Company currently sells.
 In addition, under the Medicaid Drug Rebate Program, manufacturers are required, as a condition of Federal payment for their drugs under Medicaid, to pay rebates to state Medicaid programs on drugs dispensed to Medicaid beneficiaries in the state.
 The amount of the rebate is based on the AMP of the drug.
 Besides changing the definition of AMP, the health care reform legislation increased the minimum Medicaid Rebate, effective January 1, 2010.
-These changes may increase the Medicaid rebates the Company has to pay for certain medications that the Company currently sells.
+These changes may increase the Medicaid rebates the Company has to pay for certain medications that the Company currently sells. - 2.
+Subsequent to the balance sheet date, in November 2009, the Company's Irish subsidiary sold a vial filling line, net of transaction costs, for \$1,485.
+For further details see Note 1.f.